 An amount of focused due diligence will be conducted to ensure the nominee’s qualification and eligibility for the degree.

 The full Board of Directors shall consider nominees for honorary degrees to be presented at a school’s commencement exercises.
 School may propose both a primary nominee and one or two alternate nominees in order to avoid returning to the Board with a new nominee at a later date in the event that the school’s primary nominee is unable to attend the ceremony or accept the degree.
-The Executive Committee will convene a special meeting to consider alternate nominees only in extraordinary circumstances.
+The Executive and Compensation Committee will convene a special meeting to consider alternate nominees only in extraordinary circumstances.

 We may award an honorary degree to an approved candidate at any time within two years of the Board’s granting of that approval.
 After that time, the school must again secure the Board’s approval of the candidate in order to award the honorary degree.